Congaree National Park: Natural history

 The park preserves a significant part of the Middle Atlantic coastal forests ecoregion.
 Although it is frequently referred to as a swamp, it is largely bottomland subject to periodic inundation by floodwaters.

 It has been designated an old growth forest and part of the Old Growth Forest Network.
 The park also has one of the largest concentrations of champion trees in the world, with the tallest known examples of 15 species.
 Champion trees include a 167 ft 361-point loblolly pine, a 157 ft 384-point sweetgum, a 154 ft 465-point cherrybark oak, a 135 ft 354-point American elm, a 133 ft 356-point swamp chestnut oak, a 131 ft 371-point overcup oak, and a 127 ft 219-point common persimmon.

-Large animals possibly seen in the park include bobcats, deer, feral pigs, feral dogs, coyotes, armadillos, turkeys, and otters.
-Its waters contain interesting creatures like amphibians, turtles, snakes, and many types of fish, including bowfin, alligator gar, and catfish.
+Large animals possibly seen in the park include Bobcats, White-tailed deer, Feral pigs, Feral dogs, Coyotes, Nine-banded armadillos, Wild turkeys, North American river otters, Racoons, and Virginia opossums.
+Its waters contain interesting creatures like Amphibians, turtles including the Spotted turtle and Eastern box turtle, snakes such as the Corn snake and Timber rattlesnake, and many types of fish, including Bowfin, Alligator gar, and Channel Catfish.